Services

 A step-by-step look at what's involved in a professional commercial kitchen deep clean, and why it matters for compliance and hygiene.

-A commercial kitchen deep clean is not the same as a thorough daily clean done more carefully.
-It's a systematic, specialist process that reaches areas daily cleaning can't, removes built-up grease and carbon deposits, and restores equipment and surfaces to a hygienic, inspection-ready standard.
+A commercial kitchen deep clean should not be seen as a thorough daily clean done more carefully: It is a systematic process that reaches areas, removes greasy and carbon deposits regular equipment and kitchen staff cannot.
+A thorough clean also returns equipment and surfaces to a hygienic standard ready for any inspection.

-Deep cleans are typically carried out quarterly, bi-annually, or annually depending on the kitchen's output, but some high-volume operations require monthly deep cleans to maintain compliance.
+Kitchen deep cleans are typically carried out on an annual basis, but this is dependent on the kitchen's cooking regime, as some high-volume operations will require more regular deep cleans to maintain sufficient levels of hygiene.

-Before any work begins, the cleaning team surveys the kitchen to assess the scope.
-This includes identifying heavily soiled areas, checking equipment that needs special handling, and confirming access requirements and any areas that are out of scope.
+Before a service is booked, a comprehensive survey of the kitchen is carried out with a client representative to ensure that a suitable clean specification is produced that matches the clients expectations.
+This includes identifying heavily soiled areas, checking equipment that needs special handling, confirming access requirements as well as identifying any areas that are out of scope.

-This assessment ensures nothing is missed and that the team brings the right equipment and products for the job.
+This assessment makes sure that when a cleaning team is dispatched to site, nothing is missed and that they have the right equipment and cleaning products for the tasks ahead.

 Electrical components and sensitive areas are protected before any wet cleaning begins.

 Professional-grade degreasing agents are applied to all surfaces, including areas behind and underneath equipment that are inaccessible during daily cleaning.
-This includes the inside of ovens and grills, extraction canopy and filters, wall tiles, floor surfaces and drains, storage shelving and racking, and cold room interiors.
+This often includes the interiors of ovens and grills, wall tiles, floor surfaces and drains, storage shelving and racking, and the insides of cold rooms.

-The team works methodically from top to bottom, ensuring grease and grime are removed completely rather than just redistributed.
+Our cleaners then work systematically from top to bottom, ensuring grease and grime are removed rather than redistributed.

-After degreasing, all surfaces are rinsed thoroughly and sanitised with food-safe antibacterial products.
-Equipment is reassembled, checked for correct operation, and returned to its proper position.
+After application and agitation with degreaser, all surfaces are then thoroughly rinsed and sanitised with food-safe antibacterial products.
+Equipment is then reassembled, checked for correct operation, and returned to their original positions.

 Floors are given a final clean and the entire kitchen is checked against a quality checklist before handover.

-A professional deep clean should come with documentation.
-At Bright, we provide a completion certificate and any observations or recommendations for maintenance issues spotted during the clean.
+A professional deep clean should be evidenced with documentation.
+At Bright, we provide a completion certificate and inform you of any observations of maintenance issues identified during the service.

-This documentation is important for EHO inspections, insurance compliance, and your own records.
+This documentation may well be requested by EHO inspections and insurance providers.
 It demonstrates that your kitchen is being maintained to the standard expected of a professional catering operation.